pklaus/brother_ql/README.md

     INFO: Interpretation of the response: 'Phase change' (phase: Waiting to receive), 'Continuous length tape' 62x0 mm^2, errors: []

 Here, a command file was successfully printed.
 The last response should state the *Waiting to receive* phase.
+If you want to confirm the sending of every single command individually, you can add the `--interactive` argument to the command line call.

 If you're seeing any error there, open a new issue on Github containing the debugging output to get your device supported.